umd-lib/mdsoar/dspace/docs/SubmissionForm.md

 | --------------- | ------------ |
 | DOI             | uri          |

+### common_iso_languages

+"English (United States)" has been commented out, and "English" has been made the first item in the list (instead of stock DSpace "N/A" entry).

 ### common_types

 The following list was copied from the DSpace 6 version of MD-SOAR: